Born During the War, Pursuing Peace over Decades

 Peace Harvest is a very small non-profit organization registered in Wisconsin, USA.
 Our efforts are accordingly focused: we aim to support agricultural development efforts of locals in the Lamwo district of northern Uganda.
 We have built decades-long partnerships with local cooperative groups and individuals.
 We participate in projects envisioned by locals, for locals, and executed by locals.
 We support a portion of the project costs, with the remainder being given by the participating farmers.
 Apart from funding, we use our professional skills to provide manufacturing and food processing expertise, management consulting, business support, and connection to technically-oriented non-profits that are interested in serving many people but do not have bandwidth to manage hundreds of small projects across the globe.

 Peace Harvest is exceptionally cost-effective.
 Our volunteer-only members in the USA donate their time to support in-country projects that involve dozens of committed participants working together.
 We do not maintain a full-time staff in Uganda, but support projects ad-hoc.
 Every single cent donated to Peace Harvest - 100% - goes directly to project costs in Uganda.
 And, in terms of life-changing results, each dollar goes so much farther in Uganda.
 A $50,000 USD project there can transform hundreds of lives.
-We give practical hope to those living in some of the worst poverty in the world.
+We give practical hope to those living in extreme poverty.

 Exceptional return on investment.